 Meet the MMIE Faculty

-Classes are led by a combination of successful entrepreneurs and outstanding professors from both Smith School of Business and the Queen’s Faculty of Engineering and Applied Science.
+Classes are led by a combination of successful entrepreneurs and outstanding professors from both Smith School of Business and Smith Engineering.
 This creates a learning experience that is both practical and relevant.
 Drawing on their expertise in a broad range of areas from business to design, you will be exposed to leading edge thinking and practice.

 Faculty and instructors subject to change.